Local SEO for Small Business: Attract More Clients

 The process begins with claiming and verifying your listing, which is necessary to gain control over your business information on Google.

-Once claimed, it’s essential to complete your GMB profile comprehensively and accurately.
+Once claimed, it’s essential to complete your Google My Business (GMB) profile comprehensively and accurately.
 Your profile should include the following:

 These details should be consistent with the information on your website and other online listings to avoid confusion.
-It’s also good practice to keep updating your GMB profile.
+It’s also good practice to regularly update your Google My Business (GMB) profile.

 Regularly adding new photos, posts, and special offers engages your current and potential customers and signals to Google that your business is active and relevant.
 Think about it like local press coverage.